A Journey Home

 A voracious reader who had limited access to books as a child, he spent long hours in the campus library, which he came to consider his “second dormitory.”
 His constant companion was an English dictionary used to decipher unfamiliar words.

-Visiting campus earlier this year, he walked through what are now offices in what is now Scott Hall — the library from his Pacific years — and pointed to a corner where he used to fall asleep reading.
+Visiting campus earlier this year, he walked through what are now offices in what is now Pacific Hall — the library from his Pacific years — and pointed to a corner where he used to fall asleep reading.

 “I always got the impression that Tim felt blessed to be given the opportunity to have a good education in America and took every opportunity to take full advantage of it,” said fellow Speech & Debate Team member Ronald Johnston ’72.